 In sum, the model outlined in this section provides theoretical support for the conjecture that inter-industry differences in productivity distributions affect the responsiveness of employment to output changes.
 Specifically, it suggests that in industries characterised by, on average, larger and more productive firms and by a higher degree of firm heterogeneity, aggregate employment is more 'insulated' from output shocks.
-This is the main prediction of the model which we aim to test empirically in the next section.
+This is the main prediction of the model which motivates our empirical analysis in the next section.

-3. Empirical Estimations
+3. Empirical estimations

-3.1 Data and descriptive statistics
+3.1.
+Data and descriptive statistics